-What is Security Breach
+What is a Security Breach?

-Simply put, a security breach or data breach, is when an attacker circumvents organizational security controls to illicitly access and steal corporate data.
+A security breach or data breach, is when an attacker circumvents organizational security controls to illicitly access and steal corporate data.

 Security breaches can be unintentional in some situations.
 Sometimes, employees will accidentally leak information to third-party sources by allowing cookies on a machine or downloading information incorrectly.
 However, security breaches are usually the result of attackers.